2/15/2024

 Steve Oswald

-thrilled that we were able to break through our record last established in 2012.
-And we're marching towards our twenty twenty seven commitments and we're building more engineered products.
-And we're we're driving more aftermarket and we're cleaning up our contract manufacturing and taking costs out of that and driving hopefully much better day once we get these two factories closed.
-And I believe that's going to be the case.
+okay all right let me finish up here so uh look i just want to thank everybody for joining us today uh you know obviously we had a very very good year in uh in 2023 i'm thrilled that we're able to break through our record last established in 2012 and we're marching towards our 2027 commitments and we're building more engineered products and we're driving more aftermarket and we're cleaning up our contract manufacturing and taking costs out of that and driving hopefully much better day once we get these two factories closed, and I believe that's going to be the case.
 So, you know, looking forward to a great year ahead.
-We again thank everybody for their support.
-And I want to again thank our employees for all their hard work in twenty twenty three.
+We, again, thank everybody for their support, and I want to, again, thank our employees for all their hard work in 2023.
 Thank you.

 speaker